mgussekloo/tabnavigation/README.md

 Installation and Setup
 ----------------------

-1. Upload the `tabnavigation` folder in this archive to your Symphony 'extensions' folder.
+1. Upload the contents of this archive to a folder named 'tabnavigation' in your Symphony 'extensions' folder.

 2. Go to the Extensions-page in Symphony CMS and enable Tabnavigation.